fdornelasx/Kinect-Tweet/README.md

 ```
 - step1 - follow the instructions on README at https://github.com/IBM-Bluemix/controller-kinect-bluemix

-- step2 - after configure the controller-kinect-bluemix code with you credentials
+- step2 - after configure the controller-kinect-bluemix code with you credentials (App.java, with deviceId,apikey,apitoken and org of the ibmiot)

 - step 3 - Copy the code on kinect-tweet.json of fillipedornelas@git
 ```